 Student's progress card would also provide teachers and parents with valuable information on how to support each student in and out of the classroom.
 AI-based software could be developed and used by students to help track their growth through their school years based on learning data and interactive questionnaires for parents, students, and teachers, in order to provide students with valuable information on their strengths, areas of interest, and needed areas of focus, and to thereby help them make optimal career choices.

 The progress card of a student will be completely redesigned by States/UTs under guidance from the proposed National Assessment Centre, NCERT, and SCERTs.
-The primary purpose of assessment will indeed be for learning; it will help the teacher and student, and the entire schooling system, continuously revise teaching-learning processes to optimize learning and development for all students.
+The primary purpose of the assessment will indeed be for learning; it will help the teacher and student, and the entire schooling system, continuously revise teaching-learning processes to optimize learning and development for all students.
 This will be the underlying principle for assessment at all levels of education, New Education Policy says.

 The draft prepared under New Education Policy to help Teachers encourage students with singular interests and/ or talents in the classroom by giving them supplementary enrichment material and guidance with encouragement.

 Topic-centered and Project-based Clubs and Circles will be encouraged and supported at the levels of schools, school complexes, districts, and beyond.
 Examples include Science Circles, Math Circles, Music & Dance Performance Circles, Chess Circles, Poetry Circles, Language Circles, Drama Circles, Debate Circles, Sports Circles, Eco-Clubs, Health & Well-being Clubs/ Yoga Clubs and so on.
-The detailed draft of Education Policy is also available at mhrd.gov.in.
+The detailed draft of the New Education Policy is also available at mhrd.gov.in.

-Along with these lines, high-quality national residential summer programmes for secondary school students in various subjects will also be encouraged, with a rigorous merit-based but equitable admission process to attract the very best students and teachers from across the country including from socio-economically disadvantaged groups, NEP 2020 reads.
+Along with these lines, high-quality national residential summer programmes for secondary school students in various subjects will also be encouraged, with a rigorous merit-based but equitable admission process to attract the very best students and teachers from across the country including socio-economically disadvantaged groups, NEP 2020 reads.